Some Loci of Rational Cubic Fourfolds: Cubic hypersurfaces in C14

+If $X$ does not contain any plane of $\Sigma_T$, the surface $S_T'$ is smooth by Theorem \ref{ratFano}, part b).
+The description of Fano's deformation shows that the secant lines to $T$ contained in $\Sigma_T$ produce the same scroll $T$.
+Thus the conic $C_T\subset S'_T$ is contracted to a point by $\alpha_T$.
+Under the previous hypothesis one can show that $\alpha_T$ extends to a morphism, which is the the blow-down of the conic $C\subset S'_T$, and also that $\tilde S_T$ is isomorphic to a smooth $K3$ surface of degree 14 and genus 8, a fact which is known since \cite{BD}.

-\begin{rmk}{\rm Addington and Lehn show the existence of a two dimensional family of quartic rational normal scrolls parametrized by a smooth $K3$ surface $S$ as above for a generic Pfaffian cubic in \cite[Section 2]{AL} via linear algebra, expanding the details of the construction drafted by Beauville and Donagi in \cite[Remarques (1)]{BD}.
-For such a generic Pfaffian cubic they prove that each member of the family is an irreducible small surface by exhibiting an explicit resolution for each member of the family, see \cite[Section 2]{AL}.
-Below we shall generalize this fact to every $X\in\mathcal C_{14}\setminus\mathcal C_8$.} \end{rmk}
+Addington and Lehn show the existence of a two dimensional family of surfaces of degree four parametrized by a smooth $K3$ surface $S$ as above for a generic Pfaffian cubic in \cite[Section 2]{AL} via linear algebra, expanding the details of the construction drafted by Beauville and Donagi in \cite[Remarques (1)]{BD}.
+For such a generic Pfaffian cubic they prove that each member of the family is an irreducible small surface by exhibiting an explicit resolution for each member of the family, see \cite[Section 2]{AL}, and that a general member of the family is a smooth quartic rational normal scroll.
+Below we shall generalize this fact to every $X\in\mathcal C_{14}\setminus\mathcal C_8$ by showing that every surface corresponding to each point of the Hilbert scheme $\tilde S_T$ is a smooth quartic rational normal scroll inside $X$.} \end{rmk}

 The next result, which is probably well known to the experts in the field, seems to have not been explicitly stated and/or proved till now.
-As we shall see later in Theorem \ref{notpfaff}, the locus of $X\in\mathcal C_{14}$ containing a quartic rational normal scroll is not open in $\mathcal C_{14}$.
+As we shall see later in Theorem \ref{notpfaff}, the locus of $X\in\mathcal C_{14}$ containing a quartic rational normal scroll is constructible but not open in $\mathcal C_{14}$.

 \begin{thm} Every $X\in\mathcal C_{14}\setminus (\mathcal C_8\cap\mathcal C_{14})$ contains a smooth quartic rational normal scroll and hence it is rational.
+Moreover, the family of smooth quartic rational normal scrolls contained in such a $X$ is an equidimensional projective surface. \end{thm}

+\begin{proof} First we describe the Hilbert scheme of quartic rational normal scrolls via an incidence correspondence over the moduli space of cubics (\bf Step 1 \rm).
+Then, a degeneration argument shows that under our hypothesis every $[T_0]\in \mathcal T$ is a smooth quartic rational normal scroll (\bf Step 2 \rm).

-Moreover, the locus of smooth quartic rational normal scrolls contained in such a $X$ is a smooth projective surface, whose irreducible components are isomorphic to a smooth $K3$ surface $S\subset\p^8$ of degree 14 and genus 8, which is a linear section of $\mathbb G(1,5)\subset\p^{14}$. \end{thm} \begin{proof} Let $\mathcal H$ be the irreducible component of the Hilbert scheme of $\p^5$ whose general member is a smooth quartic rational normal scroll.
+\bf Step 1. \rm Let $\mathcal H$ be the irreducible component of the Hilbert scheme of $\p^5$ whose general member is a smooth quartic rational normal scroll.
 Every element $[T]\in\mathcal H$ has degree four, dimension 2 and Hilbert polynomial equal to $2t^2+3t+1$, being a flat projective deformation of a smooth quartic rational normal scroll in $\p^5$.

 Let $\widetilde{\mathcal C}\subset\p^{55}=\p(H^0(\mathcal O_{\p^5}(3)))$ be the open subset parametrizing smooth cubic hypersurfaces in $\p^5$.
 Let let $\pi_1:\overline{\mathcal C_{14}}\to \mathcal H$ be the restriction to $\overline{\mathcal C_{14}}$ of the first projection and let $\pi_2:\overline{\mathcal C_{14}}\to\widetilde{\mathcal C}$ be the restriction to $ \overline{\mathcal C_{14}}$ of the second projection.